thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 Make sure the service has already started, and then run this client by `python turtlebot_client.py`

 * Checkpoint 4:
-The popup window from turtlebot service should display the turtle running in circle.
+There'll be a popup window with blue background and display the turtle running in circle.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 # Task